 A person commits the crime of making a terrorist threat when he/she threatens by any means to commit any crime of violence or damage to property.
+Threat assessment is required.

-3.20 Trespassing.
+3.20 TRESPASSING

-Entering or remaining in any structure, conveyance, or property without being authorizing, licensed, or invited; or having been authorized or licensed, is warned by an authorized person to depart and refuses to do so.
+Entering or remaining in any structure, conveyance, or property without being authorized, licensed, or invited; or having been authorized or licensed, is warned by an authorized person to depart and refuses to do so.